 The healthcare team will gradually get your baby used to lying on their back before they go home.

 Putting your baby on their back at home

-Once you take your baby home you will be told to lie them on their back, because sleeping on the front is associated with cot death, also known as sudden infant death syndrome.
+Once you take your baby home, you should lie them on their back, because sleeping on their front is linked with cot death, also known as sudden infant death syndrome or SIDS.

 Baby on the move?
-Put the baby on their side
+Put your baby on their front or side